persnow/GtfsExtract/README.md

 # GtfsExtract
-Extract a single line from a GTFS
+Extract a single route from a GTFS.

+Developed in C# with VisualStudio.